acisops/acispy_cmd/doc/source/index.rst

 .. code-block:: text

-   usage: simulate_ecs_run [-h] [--vehicle_load VEHICLE_LOAD] [--off_nom_roll OFF_NOM_ROLL] [--dh_heater DH_HEATER]
-                           component tstart hours T_init pitch ccd_count
+   usage: simulate_ecs_run [-h] [--dh_heater DH_HEATER] [--instrument INSTRUMENT] component tstart hours T_init attitude ccd_count

    Simulate an ECS run.

    positional arguments:
-     component             The component to model: dpa, dea, or psmc. tstart                The start time of the ECS run in YYYY:DOY:HH:MM:SS format hours                 The length of the ECS run in hours.
+     component             The component to model: dpa, dea, psmc, or acisfp tstart                The start time of the ECS run in YYYY:DOY:HH:MM:SS format hours                 The length of the ECS run in hours.
-     T_init                The initial temperature of the component in degrees C. pitch                 The pitch in degrees.
+     T_init                The initial temperature of the component in degrees C. attitude              The attitude information for the ECS run.
+One of three possible formats: pitch,off_nom_roll: 155.0,2.0;
+                           quaternion: 1.0,0.3,0.0,0.0; vehicle_load: SEP1921C
      ccd_count             The number of CCDs to clock.

    optional arguments:
-     -h, --help            show this help message and exit --vehicle_load VEHICLE_LOAD
+     -h, --help            show this help message and exit --dh_heater DH_HEATER
-                           The vehicle load which is running.
-Default: None, meaning no vehicle load.
-If this parameter is set, the input values of pitch and off-nominal roll will be ignored and the values from the vehicle load will be used.
-     --off_nom_roll OFF_NOM_ROLL
-                           The off-nominal roll.
-Default: 0.0
-     --dh_heater DH_HEATER
                            Is the DH heater on (1) or off (0)?
 Default: 0/off.
+     --instrument INSTRUMENT
+                           Which instrument will be used to conduct the ECS measurement, ACIS-I or ACIS-S. Required for runs with the focal plane model.

 Example 1
 +++++++++